 In the throes of a global pandemic, the same issues and challenges facing the private sector and its workforce are magnifying for government.
 But government cannot take the same measures to address and overcome these hurdles as the private sector.
 For years, IT and mission leaders have worked tirelessly to implement the types of modernizations that will increase government’s ability to meet its mission.
 In the face of COVID-19, the momentum behind these modernizations has increased.
 Indeed, the pandemic will serve as the forcing function for expedited technological leaps to improve government’s operability.

-How is the pandemic impacting modernization efforts and driven government’s IT roadmap?
+How is the pandemic impacting modernization efforts and driving government’s IT roadmap?

 The end of the concern over remote worker productivity